Blindness and Vision Loss Medical Malpractice | 2024 Latest Updates

 Early detection through this simple procedure helps give babies a chance at optimal eye health.

 An early diagnosis of a retina detachment (before the detachment involves the macula) is key.
-However, a study revealed that it is the most frequently misdiagnosed ophthalmic condition [5].
+However, studies have revealed that it is the most frequently misdiagnosed ophthalmic condition.

 Acting quickly to address pressure on your brain can lead to a better outcome.
 Opting for the use of sophisticated intracranial monitoring devices may be especially beneficial if you have experienced a traumatic head injury and want to reduce increased ICP [7].